R3Conclave/conclave-core-sdk/docs/docs/index.md

    With `conclave-web-host` the user code is limited to `enclave` and `client`, the `host` is being taken care of by Conclave SDK.
    At the time of writing, with `conclave-web-host`, the `enclave` implementation is restricted to only use `receiveMail` for incoming messages and `postMail` for outgoing ones.

+8. The API for performing platform support checks has been streamlined.
+Please consult the [API changes page](api-changes.md) for more information.

 ### 1.1